Four Signs You are Overwatering Your Plants

 Did you know that in many instances, too much water in your landscape can mimic the signs of too little water?

 Overwatering your plants is a surprisingly common issue and a few small adjustments can help you improve your landscape.
+Once identified, overwatered plants can still be rescued and thrive in your landscape.
 To help you, we created a list of four signs to recognize when determining if there is too much water in your landscape.